Murders of Hattie Mae Cohens and Brian Mock: Aftermath

 At the time of the attack, the Salem LGBTQ community was concerned about the upcoming elections and Ballot Measure 9.
-The measure would have, among other things, prevented organizations which "promoted homosexuality" from receiving government funding, removed books "promoting homosexuality" form schools and libraries, and prevented anti-discrimination laws from including sexual orientation.
-In this context, Cohens and Mock were claimed as "martyrs" by the No on 9 Committee, and members of the Salem LGBTQ community claimed that advocates of the measure, such as the Christian Coalition and the Oregon Citizens Alliance, were responsible for Cohens and Mock's deaths, due to the homophobia in their campaign messaging.
+The measure would have, among other things, prevented organizations which "promoted homosexuality" from receiving government funding, removed books "promoting homosexuality" from schools and libraries, and prevented anti-discrimination laws from including sexual orientation.
+In this context, Cohens and Mock were claimed as "martyrs" by the No on 9 Committee (which was organized to oppose Measure 9), and members of the Salem LGBTQ community claimed that advocates of Measure 9, such as the Christian Coalition and the Oregon Citizens Alliance, were responsible for Cohens and Mock's deaths, due to the homophobia in their campaign messaging.
 Fears that other extremists would be emboldened by the firebombing and that the violence might spread further were not borne out.

 Community members held a candlelit vigil at Cohens and Mock's apartment.
 According to several attendees, several pro-Ballot Measure 9 advocates came to the vigil and "jeered" the mourners.

-The attack led to demonstrations by groups such as ACT UP Columbia, in Portland on October 17, 1992, and the newly-formed Lesbian Avengers.
-The group ate fire in New York City in October 1992 and in front of the White House in 1993 to draw attention to the murders of Cohens and Mock.
+The attack led to demonstrations by groups such as ACT UP Columbia, in Portland on October 17, 1992, and by the newly-formed Lesbian Avengers.
+The group staged a dyke march and ate fire in New York City in October 1992 and in front of the White House in 1993 to draw attention to the murders of Cohens and Mock.
 During their event in New York, they also erected a shrine to the two in Greenwich Village.

 Investigation and trial

 Following the attack, three people - Yolanda R. Cotton (19), Sean R. Edwards (21), and Philip B. Wilson Jr. (20) - were arrested.
 Leon L. Tucker (22) was arrested a few days later.
 A total of 15 felonies were filed against the group, two of which were related to hate crime charges.
 The FBI was involved with the investigation of the crime.
 Initially, investigators assumed the firebombing was gang-related, although groups such as the National Gay Lesbian Task Force released statements in which they called the killings a hate crime.

 According to police, although race and sexual orientation played a role in the motivations for the attack, they were not the primary motivations.
-However, witnesses claimed that the four had called Cohens and Mock homophoic and racial slurs.
-Four of the apartment's other residents were African-American, further leading to concerns that the attack was racially motivated.
+However, witnesses said that the four had called Cohens and Mock homophobic and racial slurs.
+Four of the apartment's other residents were African-American, leading to further concerns that the attack was racially motivated.